deegitalbe/laravel-trustup-io-audit/README.md

     use IsDefaultTrustupIoAuditRelatedModel;

     // The trait define already all necessary methods you will need to make your logs
-    // By default it it take all attributes on your model like below
+    // By default it will take all attributes on your model like below
         # public function getTrustupIoAuditPayload(): array
         # {
         #     return $this->getAttributes();